kubedb/cli/docs/reference/kubedb_get.md

 ### Synopsis

 Display one or many resources.

-Valid resource types include:  * all  * elasticsearches  * postgreses  * mysqls  * mongodbs  * redises  * memcacheds  * snapshots  * dormantdatabases

 Use "kubedb api-resources" for a complete list of supported resources.